pharo-graphics/sparta/README.md

 Sparta is an almost stateless vector graphics API for Pharo that provides bindings to the Skia rendering backend.

+:warning:
+This repository contains the code for Sparta that may be included in the future in Pharo.
+It retrofits a part of the development made at https://github.com/feenkcom/Sparta.
+This version will focus on core features and stability.
+We are currently identifying the core we want for Pharo.

 ### Install

 **More detailed installation guide is described in [INSTALL.md](INSTALL.md)**